phanimahesh/getting-to-iit-delhi/via/bus.md

 |-----------------------|---------------|-----------|-----------|
 |Kashmiri Gate ISBT     |IITD Main Gate |622        |Non-AC     |

-[^a]: Some mentors report that this bus was never sighted around IITD.
+[^airport-express-bus]: Some mentors report that this bus was never sighted around IITD.

+[^nzm-to-iitd-bus]: IITD can be reached by changing the bus at Nehru Place.
+From Hazrat Nizamuddin, board 427 to reach Nehru Place and then 764 to reach IITD.

 [^onlyG]: Only girls hostel gate.